-I don't think it would be fair to say Mr N should have made a redemption request when Westerby wrote to him in November 2014.
-The November 2014 letter required Mr N to seek advice, and urged him to contact his financial advisor, Abana.
-It seems Mr N did this, and was advised by Mr F to keep the investments.
-Mr N wasn't alone in this, based on other cases we've seen, Abana generally seems to have advised its clients to retain the holdings in question.
-In these circumstances, I'm of the view that it's not fair to say Mr N ought to have acted differently.
+I don't think it would be fair to say Mr H should have made a redemption request when Westerby wrote to him in November 2014.
+The November 2014 letter required Mr H to seek advice, and urged him to contact his financial advisor, Abana.
+Based on other cases we've seen, Abana generally seems to have advised its clients to retain the holdings in question.

 Westerby has told us that its process was to check an advisory firm's permissions every time it received an application to open a SIPP, and every time an advisor's remuneration was to be paid.
 Westerby had received a number of introductions from Abana before November 2014.
-So, by the time Westerby wrote to Mr N in November 2014, it would have had many opportunities to discover that Abana didn't have the "top-up" permissions it needed to give advice or make arrangements on personal pensions in the UK.
-As such, it's my view that for Westerby to have suggested that Mr N seek advice from Abana once problems with the funds he'd invested in had come to light, is a further failing of Westerby's regulatory obligations and the requirement to treat Mr N fairly.
+So, by the time Westerby wrote to Mr H in November 2014, it would have had many opportunities to discover that Abana didn't have the "top-up" permissions it needed to give advice or make arrangements on personal pensions in the UK.
+As such, it's my view that for Westerby to have suggested that Mr H seek advice from Abana once problems with the funds he'd invested in had come to light, is a further failing of Westerby's regulatory obligations and the requirement to treat Mr H fairly.
+In the circumstances, I don't think it would be fair to say Mr H should have made a redemption request when Westerby wrote to him in November 2014.
+Mr H did then request a partial redemption in April 2015.

-In its June 2015 letter to Mr N, Westerby had mentioned that Abana clients were being moved over to Abana (FS) Ltd - a UK based firm authorised by the FCA.
-Westerby then explained to Mr N in July 2015 that clients were no longer being moved over to Abana (FS) Ltd. And said it understood the reason for this was that Abana didn't consider Abana (FS) Ltd to be suitably independent to provide advice on Mr N's SIPP.
+In its June 2015 letter to Mr H, Westerby had mentioned that Abana clients were being moved over to Abana (FS) Ltd - a UK based firm authorised by the FCA.
+Westerby then explained to Mr H in July 2015 that clients were no longer being moved over to Abana (FS) Ltd. And said it understood the reason for this was that Abana didn't consider Abana (FS) Ltd to be suitably independent to provide advice on Mr H's SIPP.

-Westerby also urged Mr N to have his SIPP reviewed by an IFA with the necessary permissions.
-I think that was a fair and reasonable step to take in the circumstances, which goes some way towards correcting Westerby's earlier failure to meet its regulatory obligations by referring Mr N back to Abana.
+Westerby also urged Mr H to have his SIPP reviewed by an IFA with the necessary permissions.
+I think that was a fair and reasonable step to take in the circumstances, which goes some way towards correcting Westerby's earlier failure to meet its regulatory obligations by referring Mr H back to Abana.

-Mr N doesn't appear to have taken much action following these letters.
-In the June 2015 letter Mr N was told of an investigation into the Kijani Fund, but he was told at the same time that he'd be getting his money back.
-So, I think following the June 2015 update it was reasonable for Mr N to think he didn't need to do anything.
+In the June 2015 letter Mr H was told of an investigation into the Kijani Fund, but he was told at the same time that he'd be getting his money back.
+So, I think following the June 2015 update it was reasonable for Mr H to think he didn't need to do anything more.